cisco/mindmeld/source/userguide/dm.rst

 Dialogue State Handlers
 -----------------------

 Dialogue state handlers are the functions invoked when a request matches a rule for the handler's corresponding dialogue state.
-Workbench places no restrictions on the code within a handler.
+MindMeld places no restrictions on the code within a handler.
 This is important because requirements differ for different applications, and developers must have the flexibility to organize code as they wish.

 Dialogue state handlers take two arguments: ``request`` and ``responder``.